matteofiorini92/QuotesQuiz/README.md

     - switch paths to relative
 - Click of Start Game button firing multiple times
     - fixed by adding e.stopImmediatePropagation() to the event listener as suggested in [this](https://stackoverflow.com/a/24564826) StackOverflow thread.
+- The friends API is slow to respond the first time: a loading icon should be added while waiting for the response.

 ## Deployment